ankumar/distributed/README.md

 * Stateless & Stateful
 * Backed by Purpose-built Databases

-Considering system availability & minimize the "blast radius" of any failures, design techniques:
+For System availability & Minimize the "blast radius" of any failures, design techniques:
 1. Cell-based architecture
 2. Sharding
 3, Availability Zones